How MARCUS Reviews Sources

 Stage 2: Search Preparation

-Once the system understands the question, it prepares it for retrieval.
-This usually includes building a retrieval-friendly representation of the query and deciding which sources or chunks are even eligible to be searched.
+Once the system understands the question, it prepares the search.
+This usually includes deciding which sources or passages are eligible to be searched.

 The project boundary matters here.
 MARCUS should search only the scope the user intended, not every document everywhere.

-The system then searches the indexed chunks and collects candidate passages that appear relevant.
+The system then searches the indexed passages and collects candidates that appear relevant.

 This is the stage where several practical realities show up:

-- if the relevant source was never uploaded, it cannot be retrieved
+- if the relevant source was never uploaded, it cannot be reviewed

-- if the source is not indexed yet, it cannot be retrieved
+- if the source is not indexed yet, it cannot be reviewed

 - if the project contains many unrelated documents, weak but noisy matches may compete with strong ones